ForTheJim/react-sample-app/README.md

-# Getting Started with Create React App
+# Basic Example for ReactJS application created using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## TODO
+Go Back and style this bad boy.
+It's ROUGH 😀
 ## Available Scripts

 In the project directory, you can run: